 (f) This Agreement is entered into solely for the use and benefit of Buyer and Seller, and their respective successors and assigns, and nothing in this Agreement shall be construed as giving any rights, benefits, remedies, or claims to any other person, firm association, corporation, or entity.

 (g) No amendment to this Agreement shall be valid unless it is in writing and executed by the authorized representatives of each Party.

-SELLER: OXY VINYLS, L.P.
-BUYER:
+SELLER: BUYER:

+OXY VINYLS, L.P.
 ENRON POWER MARKETING, INC.

 By: By:

 Name: Name:

 Title: Title: